OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/checkservices.md

 position: 30
 ---

-Use the `checkservices` command to checks the Octopus instances that are running
+The `checkservices` command checks the Octopus Server instances to see if they are running and start them if they're not.
+The [watchdog](https://octopus.com/docs/administration/managing-infrastructure/service-watchdog) command sets up a scheduled task that calls `checkservices`.

 **Check Services options**